start-react/native-starter-kit/README.md

 ### [Navigator](https://facebook.github.io/react-native/docs/navigator.html)

 Navigation is a core part of any application.
-Native Satrter Kit makes use of [React Native](https://github.com/facebook/react-native) <Navigator /> component to help with navigation.
+Native Starter Kit makes use of [React Native](https://github.com/facebook/react-native) <Navigator /> component to help with navigation.